ST10268917/Flourish-Budgeting-App/README.md

 ## Get Started

 Follow the [Installation and Setup](#installation-and-setup) and [Building and Running the Prototype](#building-and-running-the-prototype) instructions to begin using Flourish on your Android device.
 (OpenAI, 2025).

+## 🟠GitHub and  GitHub Actions Usage

+Repository Management

+This project was version-controlled using GitHub, ensuring all team members could collaborate effectively.
+Each sprint phase was mapped to specific branches (e.g., feature-authentication, feature-dashboard, feature-gamification), and pull requests were used to merge tested code into main.

+GitHub Actions Integration

+To maintain code quality and streamline builds:

+*  Gradle Build Automation ran checks on every push.
+*  Firebase App Distribution (planned) to automate app testing.

+GitHub Activity Highlights:

+* Daily commits and sprint logs

+* Detailed PRs with peer reviews

+* Branch naming conventions and issue linking for traceability

 ## 🟠 Contributing